OpenLinkSoftware/Documentation/virtdoc2md/virtdoc_md_conversion/9 - SQL Reference/chapter9.md

         FOR UPDATE

 All parts are optional.
 If one or more of the clauses appear they must appear in the above order.
-All parts do not need to be specified, e.g.
-SELECT A FROM T FOR UPDATE is valid but SELECT A FROM T ORDER BY a WHERE
+All parts do not need to be specified, e.g., SELECT A FROM T FOR UPDATE is valid but SELECT A FROM T ORDER BY a WHERE
 \< \< 10 is not.